 In the Super Mario Bros. comic books, Mario is a huge fan of comic-book-within-a-comic-book Dirk Drain-Head, which is hated by the other good guys (including Luigi, who ironically looks exactly like Dirk), but loved also by Bowser's minions.

 One issue of Hack/Slash has Cassie and Vlad battling a slasher at a comic book convention; needless to say, there are a few comics within the comic.
+The most significant one, Wunderkind, is a blatant Captain Ersatz of Captain Marvel.

 Al Capp's classic comic strip Li'l Abner had the comic-strip-within-a-comic-strip ''Fearless Fosdick'', which was a parody of Dick Tracy that became almost as popular as Li'l Abner itself.
 Later Capp did a similar parody of Peanuts called Pee Wee.